 In spite of this hiatus, the core of Tony Clarkin and Bob Catley produced two albums as Hard Rain before deciding to reform Magnum in 2001, this time with Al Barrow on bass and Harry James on drums.
 Together with longstanding keyboard player Mark Stanway this formed the band line-up until December 2016 when Stanway announced his departure.

 Magnum celebrated the 40th anniversary of their formation in 2012 and to coincide with our own (10th) anniversary the band were nominated our Ambassadors for 2012.
-This led to a series of special programmes broadcast throughout that year, including an introduction by rock writer Malcolm Dome.
+This led to a series of special programmes broadcast throughout that year, including an introduction by rock writer, the late Malcolm Dome.

 “Assume The Position”